denten-books/plain-text/main.md

 [ln-counterfeiting]: A documentary on counterfeit goods produced by BBC4 interviews Christophe Zimmerman, Senior Technical Officer at World Customs Organization, who deplores the industry's lack of cooperation with law enforcement [@bbc4].

-### 1.1.4 Crisis of Authenticity
+### 1.1.4 Encoding
-The conditions of low-cost reproducibility compel us to reformulate the question of authenticity in terms that are not media- or technologically deterministic.
+Quote a books being weapons.
+But in some important ways, the gun is not a text.
+Not really a text, but can be described.
+Something here begin now to converge on an understanding of textuality reformulate the question in terms that are not media- or technologically deterministic.
 The authenticity of a mass produced knock-off handbag in relation to its mass-produced "original" is a function of authority and authorization, not molecular structure or ideational content.
+The cost of reproducing text approaches zero, and has always done so.
+How is form and content encoded in terms of governance?

-When it comes to the authenticity of handbags, texts, and painting the American legal system grants at least four differing layers of protection.
+When it comes to the of handbags, texts, and paintings the American legal system grants at least four differing layers of protection.
 Utility patents protect the "functional" aspects of an object.
 Design patents protect the "ornamental" "look and appearance" aspects of jewelry, fashion, furniture, beverage containers, and computer icons.
 Under the US Copyright Law, Section 102, copyright law protects "original works of authorship" that are "fixed in any tangible medium of expression."
-Finally, trademark
+Finally, the Lanham Act protects commercial identity and distinguishes the source of commercial goods.

+Putting aside trademark law, Under the law the text cannot be a mere object.

+Language about physicality.

+A derivative work is defined as "a work based upon one or more preexisting works such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted."
+17 U.S.C. § 101.

 Look at a case.
 Threshold of originality. "non-eligibility of "textual matter""Ets-Hokin v.
 Skyy Spirits Inc. Although a label's "graphical illustrations" are normally copyrightable, "textual matter" is not—at least not unless the text "aid[s] or augment[s]" an accompanying graphical illustration.